Quantum Approximate Markov Chains are Thermal: Gibbs State Representations of 1D States with the Approximate Markov Property

 \section{Gibbs State Representations of 1D States with the Approximate Markov Property}

-In this section, we prove Theorem~\ref{mthm1} and Theorem~\ref{thm2} which states that quantum approximate Markov chains can be approximated by 1D Gibbs states with a short-range Hamiltonian.
+In this section, we prove Theorem~\ref{mthm1} and Theorem~\ref{thm2} which states that quantum approximate Markov chains can be approximated by 1D local Gibbs states.
 We also prove Theorem~\ref{cmirelative}.
 In these proofs, a relationship between Gibbs states and the maximum entropy principle plays an important role.
 We first review the relationship and then turn to the proofs.